 If you’d like customs to make a binding decision on correct classification of your goods, you should apply electronically for a Binding Tariff Information (BTI) ruling.
-You can find out about electronic BTI on the HMRC website.
+Find out more about electronic BTI in Notice 600.

 This BTI will be legally binding throughout the EU for up to six years after the date of issue.